 Injured while riding in an Uber, Lyft or taxi, you are covered.

-As a personal injury attorney in Florida, I am surprised on how many people use for-hire transportation without knowing if their driver has auto insurance or how much auto insurance.
+As a personal injury attorney in Florida that specializes in ride share accidents like Uber or Lyft, I am surprised on how many people use for-hire transportation without knowing if their driver has auto insurance or how much auto insurance.